 Of course, there are two problems with this.
 The first is you are missing out on a huge chunk of revenue.
 Fan translations are often distributed on illegal platforms, so your company doesn’t get a cut.

 Even worse, these translations can make it difficult to tap into the market later on.
 Remember that translating is not a science.
 It requires creativity and thoughtfulness.

 Some translators may depict characters or situations in a way that isn’t true to your product.
-When you make use of multilingual narration later on, it may clash with qualities of the established fan translation.
+When you make use of multilingual narration, later on, it may clash with the qualities of the established fan translation.
 Always try to maintain control of your narrative!